MewnityTech/MewnityTech/README.md

 <div align="center">
   <em>
-    Adventurer, meme lover, coder and sometimes philosopher.<br>
+    Adventurer, meme lover, coder, and sometimes philosopher.<br>
-    I'm just studying and always on the quest for new knowledge!
+    I'm on a quest for new knowledge, always exploring innovative ideas and challenges.
   </em>
 </div>